 6. Wounding their paws, pads and claws

 Grass seeds are not the only problem for your dog’s paws.
 Running over something hard or sharp can result in pad punctures, cuts, and torn claws.
 Injuries like these resulted in £3.3 million in claims from Petplan during 2019, with treatments including pain relief, dressings, and surgical removal of foreign bodies if required.
 It’s important to remember that a limp might not always be a paw injury, and could be an issue further up the leg.
 Again, your vet will help you to tell the difference.

 The do’s and don’ts of dog care

 As the statistics show, common injuries can have big consequences for your dog’s health and wellbeing.
 Rather than tempting fate, it’s best to be prepared with the right cover.
 Be sure to check the small print too, or you may find that you’ll end up paying more just for claiming.
 Pet health can be complicated, which is why our policies are designed to cover the unexpected.
-Get a quote from us today – it only takes 3 minutes.
+Get a quote from us today – it only takes a few simple steps.

 Frequently asked questions

 How do I know if my dog is in pain?